mailhexu/TB2J/docs/src/wannier.md

 ### Step 2: Run TB2J

 Before running TB2J, an extra file, which contains the atomic structure, needs to be prepared.
-It can be either a cif file, or a VASP POSCAR file.
-(For abinit, the abinit.in file is also fine if no fancy feature is used, like use of *, or units. cif or POSCAR files are recommended because they are simple.)
+It can be either a VASP POSCAR file.
+(For abinit, the abinit.in file is also fine if no fancy feature is used, like use of *, or units.
+POSCAR files are recommended because they are simple.)

 With the WF Hamiltonian generated, we can calculate the exchange parameters now.
 In the scripts directory inside your TB2J directory you find the wann2J.py script.
 Please make sure that it is executable and issue the command

 ```
-wann2J.py --efermi 6.15 --kmesh 4 4 4 --elements Mn --prefix_up abinito_w90_up --prefix_down abinito_w90_down --rrange 1 1 1 --emin -10.0 --emax 0.0 --height 0.1
+wann2J.py --efermi 6.15 --kmesh 4 4 4 --elements Mn --prefix_up abinito_w90_up --prefix_down abinito_w90_down  --emin -10.0 --emax 0.0
 ```

 The parameters are: